What is a Child Education Planning Calculator?

 1. How accurate is this child education plan calculator?

 The calculator gives a math-based estimate using your inputs, education inflation, and expected returns.
 It is useful for planning, but actual costs and returns may differ.
-Updating inputs over time keeps the estimate relevant.
+The numbers are projections, not guarantees, since both education costs and investment returns vary year to year.
+Treating this tool as a planning starting point — not a precise forecast — is the right way to use it.
+Updating inputs annually or when major changes occur keeps the estimate aligned with reality.

 2. What inflation rate should I use for education planning?